🇳🇿

 Mānuka honi · from Leptospermum scoparium (native to NZ)

-Found in: Açaí bowls · health café smoothies · raw energy bars · granola · some dressings
+Açaí bowls · health café smoothies · raw energy bars · granola · dressings at health cafés · some herbal drinks

 Dairy in Kūmara Dishes